 Social Care (including Dol-y-felin) - County Council

-Police Station and Police Service - Dyfed-Powys Police & Crime Commissioner
+Police Service - Dyfed-Powys Police & Crime Commissioner

 Water and Sewerage - Dwr Cymru